ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+9 JavaScript Features So Powerful, I Can’t Believe I Ever Coded Without Them - <a href="https://blog.stackademic.com/9-javascript-features-so-powerful-i-cant-believe-i-ever-coded-without-them-cee4c6e3fcfc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asim Nasir`**

+<blockquote>These hidden gems instantly made my apps faster, cleaner, and way more fun to build.
+Continue reading on Stackademic »</blockquote>

+<h3>2.
+Crafting a JavaScript Workflow Engine That Grew Out of My Late-Night Experiments - <a href="https://blog.stackademic.com/crafting-a-javascript-workflow-engine-that-grew-out-of-my-late-night-experiments-f947be76cad9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>The late nights, the frustrations, the messy prototypes that accidentally turned into a system
+Continue reading on Stackademic »</blockquote>

+<h3>3.
+5 JavaScript Refactoring Techniques That Made Me Fall in Love With My Code Again - <a href="https://medium.com/h7w/5-javascript-refactoring-techniques-that-made-me-fall-in-love-with-my-code-again-5dcf9a76c959?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>My code went from “it works” to “damn, that’s beautiful” all thanks to these automation-ready patterns.
+Continue reading on T3CH »</blockquote>

+<h3>4.
 Stop Missing These Advanced JavaScript Skills That Every Serious Developer Should Know - <a href="https://javascript.plainenglish.io/stop-missing-these-advanced-javascript-skills-that-every-serious-developer-should-know-7dc846c61e9c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>If I’m being honest, most JavaScript developers think they’ve “learned enough” once they understand variables, loops, functions, and maybe…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>5.
 The 7 JavaScript Tricks That Instantly Made My Code 10x Cleaner - <a href="https://javascript.plainenglish.io/the-7-javascript-tricks-that-instantly-made-my-code-10x-cleaner-d6fcd15bd7b7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>Tiny, overlooked JS features that quietly separate juniors from seniors without making your code look like a circus act.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 The JavaScript Ecosystem in 2025: The Unstoppable Force Powering Modern Development - <a href="https://medium.com/@reactjsbd/the-javascript-ecosystem-in-2025-the-unstoppable-force-powering-modern-development-69086ebd574d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Noor Mohamad`**

 <blockquote>JavaScript has evolved from a simple scripting language to the backbone of modern web and mobile development.
 Today, it powers everything…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Asynchronous JavaScript Demystified: Callbacks, Promises, and Async/Await - <a href="https://javascript.plainenglish.io/asynchronous-javascript-demystified-callbacks-promises-and-async-await-b958c5143fd5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>If you’ve spent more than a few hours working with JavaScript, you’ve already encountered asynchronous code — a feature of the language…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-How to Fix Memory Leaks in Your JavaScript Application - <a href="https://medium.com/@knir3333/how-to-fix-memory-leaks-in-your-javascript-application-7af3efbb3c3b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Necessary`**

-<blockquote>A Practical Guide to Identifying, Diagnosing, and Eliminating Performance Drains
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Modern Developer’s Learning Workflow: Your Blueprint for 2025 and Beyond - <a href="https://medium.com/@nanakwabenaaboraah/the-modern-developers-learning-workflow-your-blueprint-for-2025-and-beyond-6c82f070ab9c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>The landscape of learning software development has shifted dramatically.
-The methods that worked a few years ago are no longer the most…
-Continue reading on Medium »</blockquote>

-<h3>7.
-From Overwhelmed to Coder: Your No-BS Roadmap to Building Your First Project - <a href="https://medium.com/@nanakwabenaaboraah/from-overwhelmed-to-coder-your-no-bs-roadmap-to-building-your-first-project-96fe515e10df?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>Do you want to start coding but feel completely overwhelmed about where to begin?
-You’ve probably watched a few videos, tried opening a…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Hire Freelance Java Developers in 2025: Scale Your Business with Top Talent - <a href="https://medium.com/@BeGig./https-begig-io-blog-hire-freelance-java-developers-2025-62af663fbe32?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BeGig`**

-<blockquote>Before the AI revolution, Java was the heart of all software roles.
-As AI engineering roles such as Machine Learning, Generative AI, and…
-Continue reading on Medium »</blockquote>

-<h3>9.
-What is javascript:location.reload(true)?
-(Updated: October 2025 → Outlook 2026–2027) - <a href="https://olivia-brown.medium.com/what-is-javascript-location-reload-true-updated-october-2025-outlook-2026-2027-ed64347b49a7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Olivia B`**

-<blockquote>It is the legendary bookmarklet that has survived three decades of browser evolution:
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Partial, Pick, Records and more… These ReactJS types accelerate your Code Quality - <a href="https://dozerex-codes.medium.com/partial-pick-records-and-more-these-reactjs-types-accelerate-your-code-quality-a3b177bf5b49?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dozerex`**

+<blockquote>Make it more TypeScript & not TypeSh*t after this one
+Continue reading on Medium »</blockquote>

+<h3>2.
 Stop Fighting TypeScript: 35 Lessons That Actually Work - <a href="https://javascript.plainenglish.io/stop-fighting-typescript-35-lessons-that-actually-work-2fd0a3232171?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahmad Bilal`**

 <blockquote>TypeScript Didn’t Ruin Your Code — You Did.
 35 practical lessons from the field to make your types work for you.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 JavaScript vs TypeScript: Two Friends, One Goal, Different Styles - <a href="https://medium.com/@uraywidiansyah88/javascript-vs-typescript-two-friends-one-goal-different-styles-b14b6dcfcffb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Uray Widiansyah`**